billwear/maas-rad/originals/maas-image-builder-deb-2-7-ui-2857.md

     $ sudo maas-image-builder -o centos6-i386-root-tgz --arch i386 centos --edition 6
     $ sudo maas-image-builder -o centos7-amd64-root-tgz --arch amd64 centos --edition 7

-<h4>Customizing CentOS images</h4>
+<h4>Customising CentOS images</h4>

-Starting from MAAS Image Builder 1.0.4, customization of CentOS images is now supported.
+Starting from MAAS Image Builder 1.0.4, customisation of CentOS images is now supported.
 You can provide a custom kickstart, in _addition_ to the kickstart that MAAS Image Builder uses to create the images.
-You can customize your image like this:
+You can customise your image like this:

     $ sudo maas-image-builder -o centos7-amd64-root-tgz --arch amd64 centos --edition 7 --custom-kickstart ./custom.ks